Can You Get Chlamydia In The Eye?

 An internet search of “eye chlamydia” will display a range of pictures, displaying what looks to be a painful eye infection.
 The main theme is redness of the eye, that can be swollen, with visible discharge on the lower eyelid.
 Pictures of more severe infections show crusty eyelids that look difficult to open.

-Chlamydia in the eye is diagnosed via swabbing the conjunctiva and sending it to be tested in a laboratory for specific bacteria.
+Chlamydia in the eye is diagnosed by swabbing the conjunctiva and sending the sample to be tested in a laboratory for specific bacteria.

-Your doctor may also recommend that you are tested for other sexually transmitted infections or diseases.
+Your doctor may also recommend that you get tested for other sexually transmitted infections or diseases.
 Syphilis and gonorrhoea can cause infections that can spread to the eyes.

 Eye chlamydia is treated with antibiotics such as doxycycline or azithromycin.
 Doxycycline is the first line treatment, as it is more effective.
 Tablets are usually taken orally.
 It is important to have an accurate diagnosis, because using eye drops for standard eye infections (not caused by chlamydia) will not help and can delay the recovery timeframe.

-If left untreated, eye chlamydia is likely to go away by itself after 6-18 months.
+If you contract chlamydia eye infection and it's left untreated, the infection is likely to go away by itself after 6-18 months.
 This is usually what happens in those that do not experience symptoms.
 However, during this time, the infection can be passed on unknowingly.
 If you are experiencing symptoms, it is likely that you will require a short course of antibiotics.

-Untreated chlamydia in the eye can spread, as well as leading to further complications of the eye.
+Untreated chlamydial infections in the eye can spread in addition and can also lead to further complications of the eye.

 Yes, chlamydia in the eye is contagious.
-It is easily spread through genital fluid to eye contact, or even eye to eye contact.
+Bacteria can pass through genital fluid to eye contact, or even eye to eye contact.

-Pregnant women who are carrying the infection can pass it on to their newborn baby.
+Pregnant women who are carrying chlamydia may pass it on to their newborn baby.
 This happens as the baby passes through the vagina during delivery.

 In a newborn, chlamydia symptoms may be eye redness, eyelid swelling and watery discharge that begins when the baby is 5 to 7 days old.

 Chlamydial conjunctivitis in a newborn is treated through IV antibiotics and antibiotic ointment.
-In untreated in newborns, it can lead to further complications, including lung infections, eye infections and even blindness.
+If untreated, it can lead to further complications, including lung infections, eye infections and even blindness.

-Chlamydia eye infections can be prevented by having protected sex and practicing good hygiene.
-Anyone with eye chlamydia should seek treatment as soon as possible and inform recent sexual partners so that they can test too.
+Chlamydia infections can be prevented by having protected sex with a condom and practicing good hygiene.
+Anyone diagnosed with chlamydia should seek treatment as soon as possible and inform recent sexual partners so that they can get a chlamydia test too.

 It is recommended that pregnant women with chlamydia should receive treatment before giving birth to prevent spreading the infection to the newborn baby.